boneta/UmbrellaIntegrator/README.md

   - NumPy
   - SciPy (optional for 1D)

-Extremely fast functions written in Fortran can be used for incomplete grid ('igrid') method in 2D.
+Extremely fast functions written in Fortran can be used for 2D methods.
 To take advantage of them, a f2py module must be compiled once:

 `python3 -m numpy.f2py -c umbrellaint_fortran.f90 -m umbrellaint_fortran`